Departure Dates for 2025 and 2026

 My husband and I, both retired, had trekked Everest base camp short trek.
 We went there through the Above The Himalayan tour agency.
 Puru is very experienced and well-connected.
 They were able to manage timely alternative flight arrangements.

 It’s prerogative to have a quick response time to work unexpected turns of events.
-Puru definitely has it.
-He also checked on us throughout our whole stay, including pre and post-trek tours.
+Puru has it.
+He also checked on us throughout our stay, including pre and post-trek tours.
 He also gave us advisories and helped with our alternative lodgings.

 Low Lee Hoon